2012 SEC Academic Honor Roll

 A great story of perseverance and determination who is one of the most spirited and colorful characters on the team ...
 A former walk-on who came to Mizzou because of a love for the school that his father instilled in him (his father is an MU grad) ...
 Despite having a scholarship offer to play football for his home state school of Montana, he walked on at Mizzou to pursue his dream, and right before the start of the 2012 season, he was rewarded with a scholarship to reward him for his hard work ...
-After starting 11 games a year ago, he enters spring camp in his senior season listed atop the depth chart at right guard ...
+After starting 11 games at right guard a year ago, he enters camp in his senior season listed atop the depth chart at left guard ...
 The physics major quickly became a media favorite early in the 2012 season for his insightful and entertaining thoughts given during interviews.

 Emerged as one of the top individual stories on the team in 2012, as the formerly unheralded walk-on turned himself into a starter ...
 Ended up starting 11 games at right guard - every game with the exception of the Vanderbilt contest ...
 Played in all 12 games as part of the offensive line rotation, as well as performing on special teams units ...
 Was credited with one tackle at Central Florida after a turnover by the offense ...
 Was awarded with a scholarship for his efforts in the program early in the season, a moment which he described as "surreal" ...
 Won the team's Unsung Hero Award at the season-ending banquet for his outstanding efforts and dedication to the program ...
 An honors student majoring in physics who won SEC 2012 Academic Honor roll status.